OzzProjects/MobileLauncher/README.md

 ## Ongoing Development

-The project currently recreates the default home interface with a bottom view window that acts as a hub for the user to keep key applicaions.
+The project currently recreates the default home interface with a bottom window that acts as a hub for the user to keep key applicaions.
 As the project is currently under development, the next goal is to allow populating and removing apps through user control.